antoniosb/agenda2/README.md

 Sample Rails application that allows user to schedule services using pre-provided time slots

 Visit the [demo](http://appointment2services.herokuapp.com/).
-You can use the default `admin/admin` user to get access to the admin features, such as:
+You can use the default `admin@admin.org / admin` user to get access to the admin features, such as:

 * CRUD Services
 * CRUD Appointments